ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 Follow the description and instructions [here](https://github.com/IBM/secure-bitcoin-wallet) to use the wallet.

-Here's an example screenshot of the wallet:
+Here's an example screen capture of the wallet:
 <img src="https://raw.githubusercontent.com/IBM/secure-bitcoin-wallet/master/images/screenshot.png"/>

 ## Summary
-You have successfully used Secure Build Server to build the Secure Bitcoin wallet application.
+You successfully used Secure Build Server to build the Secure Bitcoin wallet application.
 Your build runs in a secure enclave, which protects the build environment, the build process, and the build output from malicious internal or external actors.
-You have used the {{site.data.keyword.hpvs}} BYOI feature to set up your Secure Bitcoin Wallet instance in a secure enclave, which protects the wallet from threats and hackers.
+You used the {{site.data.keyword.hpvs}} BYOI feature to set up your Secure Bitcoin Wallet instance in a secure enclave, which protects the wallet from threats and hackers.

 ## References
 - [Secure Build Server CLI](https://github.com/ibm-hyper-protect/secure-build-cli)